-Rich Nagy completed his second season as defensive coordinator in 2014 as well as working primarily with the linebackers.
+Rich Nagy finished his third season as defensive coordinator in as well as working primarily with the linebackers.

 Nagy helped senior linebacker D.J.
 Simon earn All-Conference USA honors after leading the Monarchs with 89 tackles and 12 tackles for loss.
 All three starting linebackers had 75 tackles or more, incluidng TJ Ricks with 80 and Martez Simpson with 75, despite missing the opener with an injury.

 The ODU defense finished tied for ninth in the country with 14 fumbles recovered as they forced 18 fumbles.
 TJ Ricks led Conference USA with four forced fumbles.

 Nagy coached a secondary that featured three new starters in 2013.
 Safeties Fellonte Misher and Andre Simmons were the top two tackler on the team while defensive backs were involved in eight of the 17 turnovers forced by the defense.